 Unfortunately, most insurance providers will not completely cover the cost of LASIK surgery.
 Insurance providers consider this to be an elective surgery.
 As a result, they do not provide surgery as a covered benefit.

 Table of Contents

-If you're hoping to use your insurance benefits to pay for LASIK surgery, you're not alone.
+If you are hoping to use your insurance benefits to pay for LASIK surgery, you are not alone.
 Many people with insurance, including those covered by Medicare, expect to have the cost of surgery covered by their insurance plans.

 Some medical conditions, including allergies or dermatitis, could be significant enough that glasses or contacts are not safe for you to wear.
-If you're in the military, you may be able to have your surgery paid for.
+If you are in the military, you may be able to have your surgery paid for.
 But these exceptions are a little rare.
-(Learn more)

 If you feel you have an exception and you want to prompt your insurance company to pay for your care, there is paperwork for both you and your doctor to fill out.
-You'll need to ensure that your doctor is willing to do that paperwork for you, and you'll need to make sure that your doctor will accept payments from your insurance company.
-(Learn more)
+You will need to ensure that your doctor is willing to do that paperwork for you, and you will need to make sure that your doctor will accept payments from your insurance company.

-The lack of insurance coverage for LASIK isn't necessarily a bad thing.
+The lack of insurance coverage for LASIK is not necessarily a bad thing.
 Some experts believe that the lack of coverage keeps pricing competitive, so you can get the lowest price even if you pay out of pocket.
 Many providers offer payment plans that can keep your monthly costs low.
-(Learn more)

 Given all of these attributes, it's reasonable to assume that insurance companies will provide complete coverage for LASIK procedures.
 Unfortunately, insurance providers see things a bit differently.

 The American Refractive Surgery Council reports that most insurance companies do not consider LASIK medically necessary.
 Insurance companies suggest that people with vision issues can have a reasonable amount of correction with glasses or contact lenses, so there is no need to resort to surgery.